2022 Philippine Senate election: April

-On early April, during the UniTeam campaign in his home province of Bukidnon, Juan Miguel Zubiri and his family publicly supported Marcos.
+On early April, during the UniTeam campaign in his home province of Bukidnon, Migz Zubiri and his family publicly supported Marcos.
 This caused the Lacson campaign to drop him from their Senate slate.
 Later in the month, the Robredo campaign also removed Zubiri from their slate.

 On the same day Zubiri was removed from TRoPa, Rodante Marcoleta announced that he was withdrawing his candidacy.
 The commission later confirmed that it had accepted his withdrawal.
 Marcoleta cited his poor showing in the surveys as the reason for his withdrawal, but stressed that he will continue to support Marcos and Duterte.

 A day later, Kerwin Espinosa, one of those who accused senator Leila de Lima of being involved in the illegal drug trade in the New Bilibid Prison, recanted his statements on the case, and said that he was coerced by the police days after his father, Albuera mayor Rolando Espinosa Sr., was killed when the latter was being served his warrant of arrest.
 The Department of Justice downplayed the younger Espinosa's recantation, saying it did not affect their case against de Lima, who is currently detained, as he was not a witness.